LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-set-up-management.md

 This can be confirmed by opening a case with Twilio.

-### **Solution**:
+#### Solution:

 If the SMS messages that are not received or are partially received have been sent from LOCAL Twilio numbers:

 1. Check whether those numbers support SMS messages (see [Twilio international phone number availability and their capabilities](https://support.twilio.com/hc/en-us/articles/223183068-Twilio-international-phone-number-availability-and-their-capabilities)).
 2. If your local Twilio numbers do not support SMS,and your mobile numbers do, use mobile lines instead.

-## **A LiveEngage account’s Facebook messages are no longer being routed to LiveEngage.**
+### A LiveEngage account’s Facebook messages are no longer being routed to LiveEngage.

-### **Issue:**
+#### Issue:

-### Facebook messages were coming into the account previously but are no longer being routed to LiveEngage.
+Facebook messages were coming into the account previously but are no longer being routed to LiveEngage.

-* **The account has not made any changes to their configuration.**
+* The account has not made any changes to their configuration.
-* **LivePerson Support verified that the account’s messaging gateway configuration and page tokens are valid.**
+* LivePerson Support verified that the account’s messaging gateway configuration and page tokens are valid.
-* **Support is able to log into the account with the messaging gateway user.**
+* Support is able to log into the account with the messaging gateway user.

-### **Possible Cause:**
+#### Possible cause:

-### Possible Facebook bug.
+Possible Facebook bug.

-### **Solution:**
+#### Solution:

-* **LivePerson Support unsubscribed and resubscribed the account’s mobile application to the Liveperson Facebook connector and routing began working again immediately.**
+* LivePerson Support unsubscribed and resubscribed the account’s mobile application to the Liveperson Facebook connector and routing began working again immediately.
-* **LivePerson reported this to Facebook.**
+* LivePerson reported this to Facebook.

-**Why aren’t automatic offline messages triggering during “off shift” hours?**
+### Why aren’t automatic offline messages triggering during “off shift” hours?

 #### Issue:

 Automatic Offline Messages are not triggering during “off shift” hours.

-#### Possible Causes and Solutions:
+#### Possible causes and solutions:

 1. The customer disabled automatic messages for a period of time, either in the past or currently.
    ![](https://lh4.googleusercontent.com/-hKPWK3L9MUfL70zw6Fa2akipRCG4TpVnO5WSyanVQLXafRsxYz_QK-LD7YDMq4jNMLevL30yYpzd9tXdyU6lMZbyUZeUmW1HYRliIxoH4Mi9QzIm8WEuI7QQSPEjkc7NuUEmuVn =624x197)
 2. The agent manager set the LiveEngage account’s Off hours in the Shift status to the wrong time period.
-For more information about shift settings, see [Configuring response times for messaging conversations](https://liveengage.liveperson.net/a/new/?connectionOpenArticle=configuring-response-times) in the LiveEngage Connection Area.Note: Off hours are set according to the timezone of the browser you’re in when you set Off hours – not according to the account’s timezone.
+For more information about shift settings, see [Configuring response times for messaging conversations](contact-center-management-messaging-operations-configuring-response-times.html) in the LiveEngage Connection Area.Note: Off hours are set according to the timezone of the browser you’re in when you set Off hours – not according to the account’s timezone.
    ![](https://lh3.googleusercontent.com/DFYVlnAU5EkygmW_vQh2q2ilGk68QvBn7ZMr_jBW4Ppvittf6zVGrRQHohHNteNZKQ4-ikvJeVphfvWVcyEtCSOa_dLPJEzx4cykEJ4E6xIbIGjwdfpMTMjFpviDAPqJOikCJpYq =624x456)